ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 #### **GetGeneratedEdgeType**

-It returns sc-type of added sc-edge.
+It returns sc-type of generated sc-edge.

 ```cpp
 ...